Liberal as in Liberty and Freedom. Iranian as in Cyrus and Ferdowsi.

 Errors of Freedom

 A system based on the principle of freedom and structured in order to safeguard it (e.g. democracy) is still prone to mistakes.
 Does this mean that it is a bad or evil system?
 No!
-Since freedom and democracy do not mean the absence of mistakes, but the possibility to peacefully correct them.
-This is simply the best we can do.
+Since freedom and democracy do

-Robin Wright recalls in a Washington Post article that
+a Washington Post article that

 A year ago, President Bush issued a statement saying [...] "[Ganji's] valiant efforts should not go in vain. [...]
 Mr. Ganji, please know that as you stand for your own liberty, America stands with you."